AIDASoft/DD4hep/ReadMe.txt

   The option DD4HEP_WITH_GEANT4:BOOL controls the building or not of this package that has the dependency to Geant4.
 The Geant4 installation needs to be located using the variable -DGeant4_DIR=<path to Geant4Config.cmake>

-- DDExamples
+- examples

-  Contains different detector examples (CLICSiD, ILDEx) together with example applications to illustrate the their usage for simulation, reconstruction and visualization with an emphasis to minimize software dependencies.
+  Contains different detector examples (CLICSiD, ILDExDet, ILDExSimu) together with example applications to illustrate the their usage for simulation, reconstruction and visualization with an emphasis to minimize software dependencies.
 For instance, the simulation application example will require to compiler and link against Geant4 but not the reconstruction application.